Indy Pride: Indy Pride Scholarship Program

 The Indy Pride Scholarship Program was established as a way for Indy Pride to reward future and current students attending an accredited Indiana-based university or college who are making significant contributions to the Lesbian, Gay, Bisexual, Transgender, Questioning, and Straight Ally (LGBTQS) community through their academic pursuits.
 The scholarship also provides for those who identify as members of the LGBTQS community who have demonstrated a lack of support to attend an institute of higher education.
 The annual program began in the mid-late 1990s and continues today, with $16,000 awarded in 2018.

 Board of directors

 The organization enlists an entire volunteer Board of Directors, including an Executive Board composed of a President, Vice-President, Secretary, and Treasurer.
 The Board also consists of 5-17 additional board members.

-Board Presidents have included Jim Lasher (Chairman, 1994–1995), Linda Batchelor-Ballew (1995–2000), Ivan Howard (2000–2003), Gary Brackett (2003–2007), Scott VanKirk (2007–2011), Nicholas Murphy (2011–2014), Chris Morehead (2014–2015), Jason Nolen-Doerr (2015–2022), Jenny Boyts (2022–present).
+Board Presidents have included Jim Lasher (Chairman, 1994–1995), Linda Batchelor-Ballew (1995–2000), Ivan Howard (2000–2003), Gary Brackett (2003–2007), Scott VanKirk (2007–2011), Nicholas Murphy (2011–2014), Chris Morehead (2014–2015), Jason Nolen-Doerr (2015–2022), Jenny Boyts (2022–2024).
 Boyts is the first female board president, and she introduced Girl Pride as an Indy Pride event in 2022.